-In today's hyper connected world, it can be hard to escape messages about body image.
-Between Instagram, Snapchat, Facebook, and countless other social media networks, men and women are constantly exposed to images of their peers, celebrities, and social media users from around the world.
-Social media can influence what people buy, what they wear, what workouts they try, and most importantly, how they feel about themselves.
+In a hyper-connected and technological world, escaping messages about body image can be challenging.
+Between Instagram, Snapchat, TikTok, and other social media networks, individuals are often exposed to images of their peers, celebrities, and social media users worldwide.
+Social media can influence what people buy, what they wear, what workouts they try, and how they feel about themselves.

 Social Media And Body Image Statistics

-It's hard to quantify how many people are struggling with an eating disorder for many are reluctant to seek help or talk to a doctor about their symptoms.
+It may be difficult to quantify how many people struggle with an eating disorder because some may be reluctant to seek help or talk to a doctor about their symptoms.
 In addition, when social media normalizes eating disorder symptoms, it can seem like one's mental health condition is normal behavior.
-However, current estimates show up to 30 million Americans will experience an eating disorder at some time in their lives, many are in their teenage years.
+However, current estimates show up to 30 million Americans may experience an eating disorder at some time in their lives, often during adolescence.

-It is unclear what causes body dysmorphic disorder, but it is believed that environmental factors like peer pressure, bullying, and online media consumption play a role in the development of the condition.
-Other biological factorscan contribute to the condition as well, and may includegenetic predisposition and malfunctioning serotonin production.
-Most people begin to experience BDD between the ages of 12-13, though the condition can affect people of all ages.
-In the United States, approximately 2.5% of males and 2.2% of females struggle with body dysmorphia.
+Environmental factors like peer pressure, bullying, and online media consumption may play a role in the development of the condition.
+In addition, biological factors can contribute to the condition, including genetic predisposition and malfunctioning serotonin production.
+Individuals are often first diagnosed with BDD between 12 and 13, though the condition can affect people of all ages.
+In the United States, approximately 2.5% of men and 2.2% of women struggle with body dysmorphia.

-The first step in treating BDD is by discussing the concerns and fears with a physician or a mental health professional.
-A qualified clinician will be able to make an official diagnosis.
+The first step in treating BDD is often discussing the concerns with a physician or mental health professional.
+A qualified clinician may be able to make an official diagnosis.
 After diagnosis, treatment may begin.

-The next step is treatment.
-Therapy is very effective for treating body dysmorphia, as well as eating disorders and less-severe body image issues.
-Talk therapy has been shown to be very effective for treating individuals with BDD.
-Cognitive behavioral therapy, is one therapy approach that has been proven successful in treating BDD.
-In some cases, antidepressant medications as SSRIs have been found to be effective for treating BDD, due to the possible association between malfunctioning in serotonin production and the condition's onset.
+Therapy is often effective for treating BDD, eating disorders, and less severe body image challenges.
+Talk therapy has been proven effective in treating individuals with BDD.
+Cognitive-behavioral therapy (CBT) is one therapy approach that has been proven successful.
+In some cases, medications have been proven effective in treating BDD due to the possible association between malfunctioning in serotonin production and the condition's onset.
 However, consult a doctor before starting, changing, or stopping a medication.

 How Does Social Media Impact Body Image?